avine/formation-angular-base/doc/course/public/04_tests.md

 By default, test files are identified by the pattern: `*.spec.ts`.

 Notes :
-The training focuses on `TestBed` which is the envrionment provided by Angular for testing Angular apps.
+The course focuses on `TestBed` which is the envrionment provided by Angular for testing Angular apps.
 We therefore only learn the basics of Jasmine and Karma...